 Production and export

-According to ITTO (2015) the Indonesian industry produced in 2014 about 67 million m3 of roundwood, which is almost entirely used within the country.
-The export of primary timber products accounts for a total export value of 2 593.4 million US dollars in 2014, with plywood being the most important product and to a lesser extent also sawnwood.
+According to ITTO (2017) the Indonesian industry produced in 2015 about 75 million m3 of roundwood, which is almost entirely used within the country.
+The export of primary timber products accounted for a total export value of 2 243.2 million US dollars in 2015, with plywood being the most important product and to a lesser extent also sawnwood.

 The high domestic consumption of logs in the table above is due to the use by domestic industries, in particular the pulp and paper industry and tertiary industries such as furniture production.
 With the exception of pulp and paper, timber industries have been on a decline since the late 90’s.
 Pulp and paper demand now makes up 50 per cent of the log output in Indonesia, which mainly originates from plantations.
 Indonesia is a net exporter of timber and timber products and although exports are going worldwide, the Far East contributes to the majority of the timber exports.
 Key exports include processed goods, namely: plywood, pulp and paper, mouldings and joinery, furniture, sawn timber and veneer.
 The graph below only covers the customs product code 44 Wood and articles of wood, wood charcoal.
 This contributes approximately to 40% of the country’s export of wood-based products, while pulp and paper products account for over 50% of Indonesia’s wood-based exports.
 This demonstrates the particular relevance of the pulp and paper industry for the Indonesian forest sector.

 Commonly harvested species for the timber industry include: